florianfesti/boxes/documentation/src/api_arguments.rst

 For convenience content of the arguments are written to attributes of the Boxes instance before ``.render()`` is called.
 This is done by ``Boxes.parseArgs``.
-But most people won't need to care as this is handled by the frame work.
+But most people won't need to care as this is handled by the framework.
 Be careful to **not overwrite important methods or attributes by using conflicting argument names**.